-Yet a home that has been built using appropriate materials and then lovingly maintained will cope with the worst the weather has to throw at it.
-It will look good and stay in tip-top shape for years to come.
+It's not all doom and gloom.
+A home that has been built using appropriate materials and then lovingly maintained will be best equipped to cope with the worst weather the coastline has to throw at it.
+Looking good and staying in tip-top shape for years to come.

-Here are 6 things you may not know about building a coastal home:
+Here are 6 mindful things you may not know about building a coastal home:

-Corrosion protection: Varying degrees of corrosion protection are required for homes built within 10km of ‘breaking surf’ or up to 1km of non-surf coastline, such as the river.
+- Corrosion protection: Varying degrees of corrosion protection is required for homes built within 10km of ‘breaking surf’ or up to 1km of non-surf coastline, such as the river.

-Experience counts: If you’re building by the beach, it is your builder’s responsibility, in line with Australian Standards and the NCC 2016 Building Code of Australia (BCA), to make sure the structural elements of your new home are suitable for coastal conditions.
+- Experience counts: If you’re building by the beach, it is your builder’s responsibility, in-line with Australian Standards and the NCC 2019 Building Code of Australia (BCA), to make sure the structural elements of your new home are suitable for coastal conditions.

 - Budget: Specially treated or higher-grade products will need to be specified in order to meet requirements for coastal conditions.
 These have the potential to add significant cost to your project.